 Monument coalition members strongly feel that the proposed national monument is protecting these special places for something, not just against something.
 We are protecting it for future generations.
 For healthy watersheds.
 For critical wildlife habitats.
-For the traditional knowledge and practices of the Maidu who have inhabited this region for generations.
+For the traditional knowledge of the Maidu who have inhabited this region for generations, which offers critical insights into the historic and scientific significance of the area and is a resource to be protected and used in understanding and managing this landscape sustainably for generations to come.